Experis-Denmark-Projects/Assignment2_React/README.md

  - react-hook-form

 ## Run Instrucions
+Follow these instructions to run the application locally.
 1. In the terminal run 'npm start'.
 2. Go to the following 'http://localhost:3000' path in a web browser.